 Is this really the long-term strategy for us humans on this precious planet?

 Everyone knows that the essential ingredient to healing is care.
 Most of us remember the sacred feeling of being taken into our mother’s arms when we take a tumble or fall ill.
 It’s easy to spot the difference between a doctor or nurse showing up stressed or being present and caring.
-And many of us recognise the value of being welcomed into a relaxing environment of wellbeing compared to a cold, clinical hospital.
+And many of us recognize the value of being welcomed into a relaxing environment of wellbeing compared to a cold, clinical hospital.

 Yes, to continue improving health we need science.
 Healthcare may dramatically benefit from technological advances, but unless we invest in cultivating compassionate care with the same attention and diligence as we drive progress in the other health domains, we will gradually forget to include the essence of our nature as humans in the healing process.
 That would not be a caring choice or even a smart one.